netxms/netxms-doc/admin/agent-management.rst

 -------------------------
 File nxagentd.conf is a master configuration file for NetXMS agent.
 It contains all information necessary for agent's operation.
-Default location for this file is /etc/nxagentd.conf on UNIX systems and 'installation directory'\etc\nxagentd.conf' on Windows.
-The file can contain one or more parameters in Parameter = Value form, each parameter should be on its own line.
+Default location for this file is :file:`/etc/nxagentd.conf` on UNIX systems and :file:`'installation directory'\\etc\\nxagentd.conf'` on Windows.
+The file can contain one or more parameters in *Parameter = Value* form, each parameter should be on its own line.
 Comments can be inserted after "#" sign.
 This file can also contain configuration for subagents.
 In this case, subagents’ parameters should be placed in separate sections.
-Beginning of the section is indicated by "*" sign, followed by a section name.
+Beginning of the section is indicated by "*" sign, followed by a section name or in section name in braces(example: "[sectionName]").

 If build configuration was done with --prefix='prefix' parameter, then configuration file will be searched in the following order (UNIX):

    1. :file:`$NETXMS_HOME/etc/nxagentd.conf`
    2. :file:`'prefix'/etc/nxagentd.conf`
    3. :file:`/etc/nxagentd.conf`